Work Group Leaders:

 Sara Padgett Kjaersgaard, Faculty of Built Environment, University of New South Wales, Sydney | email@example.com

 Urban-Rural linkages are defined by the United Nations as “nonlinear, diverse urban-rural interactions and linkages across space within an urban-rural continuum, including flows of people, goods, capital and information but also between sectors and activities such as agriculture, services and manufacturing.”
+We will work with the Transitions in Urban Waterfronts group in 2020, to explore the intersections of regional political, biological, economic, and planning boundaries, with the production of port city sites and spaces.
 This workgroup sets its scope of work to include several important research areas identified by the UN-Habitat’s potential entry points for strengthening urban-rural linkages (UN-Habitat 2019).
 These areas include:

 - Regional and territorial planning for an integrated urban and rural development, with a particular focus on spatial planning that uses an ecological and landscape approach to shape urban-rural continuum while reducing the environmental impact on rural-urban convergences.

 - Enhancing legislation, governance and capacity via partnerships between urban and rural Areas, including government collaboration and public-private partnership in regional planning to support flows of people, goods, and resources among big central cities, towns, and rural settlements for rural-urban co-benefits.